 Without electricity, this plant is grown in stagnant still water and yet achieved aerated characteristics.

 Tiny fruits from a small plant but its been immensely satisfying for me.
-It prove there is still more to learn and explore from my favorite plant!

 With fruits, another opportunity to learn and a wild ride has began!